vygr/ChrysaLisp/docs/NUMERICS.md

 ### Comparison

-These operate on any number type and return `t | nil`.
+These operate on any number type and return `:t | :nil`.

 `(/=) (<) (<=) (=) (>) (>=)`